Buying a Home from a Family Member | Non-arm’s Length Transaction

 Guidelines When Buying a Home from a Family Member

 Certain loan programs have minimum borrower contribution restrictions.
-FHA considers buying a home from a family member or having a business relationship as an identity of interest transaction.
+FHA considers buying a home from a family member or having a business relationship as an identity of interest transaction, but there are exceptions.

 FHA – Gift of Equity